HKUST Develops More Efficient Disinfection Method with Ultraviolet LED

 Researchers at the Hong Kong University of Science and Technology (HKUST) have discovered a novel way to enhance the efficiency of the ultraviolet (UVC) light-emitting diode (LED) disinfection technique, and developed a closet that could kill 99.99% of the bacteria and viruses on the garment inside within a minute.
 The closet is now in use at three special schools under Po Leung Kuk.

-UVC is widely used for disinfecting purposes in private and public facilities, but the light source of existing UVC disinfection products are mainly mercury lamps, which not only has lower germicidal efficiency, but is also bulkier with a much shorter lifespan than the LED light.
+UVC is widely used for disinfecting purposes in private and public facilities, but the light source of existing UVC disinfection products is mainly mercury lamps, which not only have lower germicidal efficiency, but are also bulkier with a much shorter lifespan than the LED light.
 Moreover, mercury lamp has a longer disinfection cycle and requires time for warming up while LED emits light instantly.
 Since last year, over 140 nations, including US, EU, China, Japan and Australia, have implemented a treaty on gradually phasing out the use of toxic mercury in commercial and industrial processes.

 However, despite LED light’s superiority over its mercury-based counterpart, it is not yet widely adopted in sterilization products due to its narrow beam angle and low output efficiency with traditional single-layer reflector.
 Now, Prof. Ricky LEE Shi-Wei, Chair Professor of the Department of Mechanical and Aerospace Engineering and Director of the Electronic Packaging Laboratory at HKUST, offered a solution with the stacked silicon reflector developed by his team.
 Through its unique structure and optical design, this new reflector has not only nearly doubled the UVC output efficiency from 50% to over 90%, but has also extended the sterilization distance by more than 5 times to 26cm, while simultaneously achieving uniform radiation.